stanfordLINQS/SQcircuit/README.md

 # Import circuitClass that contains Qcircuit
 from circuitClass import *

-# cicuitParam is a dictionary that contains the information about the graph structure
+# cicuitParam is a dictionary that contains the information about the graph structure,
-# the graph structure, capacitor values, inductor values, and Josephson Junction Values.
+# capacitor values, inductor values, and Josephson Junction Values.
 circuitParam = {
 	'graph':[[0,1],[1,2],[2,3],[0,2],[0,3]],
 	'capacitors':[C1,C2,C3,C4,C5],